hypirion/fairbrook/doc/TUTORIAL.md

 Using `cond-fn` or `type-fn` is fine as long as all the keys with these properties behave in the same way.
 If every pair of numbers should be added or every pair collections concatenated, this is the correct way to go.
-However, real life is seldom like that, and most of the times we should do merging based on what exact key we should merge on instead.
+However, real life is seldom like that, and most of the time we should do merging based on what exact key we should merge on instead.

 Our boss would now like to keep track of the highest bill ever received as